 There, you found the solution in nature, not the pharmacy!
 Doesn’t finding and using herbal remedies feel better than worrying it’s safe to take flu and cold medicine while pregnant?

 NOTE FROM MATT & BETSY:

 If you want more information on natural health before, during, and post-pregnancy, check out Dawn’s book Conceiving Healthy Babies.
-This comprehensive manual will help guide you through the process of keeping yourself and baby healthy.
+This comprehensive manual will help guide you through the process of keeping yourself and your baby healthy.